WebOfTrustInfo/rwot11-the-hague/draft-documents/composable-credentials.md

-### Verifiable LinkedClaims - De-constructed Into Linked Standalone VCs
+### Example: Verifiable LinkedClaims - De-constructed into Linked Standalone VCs

 This example is functionally identical to the previous (an initial standalone self-issued VC combined with an LinkedClaim of that VC), except that it decomposes the parts of the LinkedClaim into separate standalone VCs (that are still linked, cryptographically).
 These would typically be presented as a bundle, in a Verifiable Presentation:

 1. A self-issued VC (a skill achievement badge) by Alice.
 Subject: Alice
 2. A recommendation of the skill VC, issued by Bob.
 Subject: the ID of the VC #1.